edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 #### Prerequisites  {/*prerequisites*/}

-Before configuring Amazon S3 as a storage location, you must do the following:
+Before configuring Amazon S3 as a destination, you must do the following:

 * Create an S3 Identity and Access Management (IAM) user in Amazon's configuration screens.